Onigashima Cave

 Google Maps

-It takes about 30-45 minutes to hike up to the Onigashima Cave.
-Alternatively, you can take a bus from the ferry terminal to the cave in about 10 minutes.
-The bus costs 500 yen one way or 800 yen for a round trip.
-Buses run when the ferries arrive, but they don’t operate every day during the off-season.
+It takes about 30 to 45 minutes to hike up to the Onigashima Cave.
+Alternatively, a bus from the ferry terminal reaches the cave in about 10 minutes.
+The fare is 500 yen one way or 800 yen for a round trip.
+Buses are timed to coincide with ferry arrivals, but they may not run every day during the off-season.

 Reviews